-The effect of this new category is twofold: First, to acknowledge that other infections besides strep—notably Lyme Disease, mono, mycoplasma (walking pneumonia) and the flu (such as H1N1)—can be linked to this set of symptoms.
+The effect of this new category was twofold: First, to acknowledge that other infections besides strep—notably Lyme disease, mono, mycoplasma (walking pneumonia) and the flu (such as H1N1)—can be linked to this set of symptoms.
 Second, to bridge the controversy by separating areas of agreement—what the set of symptoms is—from disagreement over etiology.
 PANS has been successful in enlarging the definition, Dr. Swedo notes, but not in quieting the controversy.

-The battle over PANDAS and PANS is in part a battle over the evidence.
+The battle over PANDAS and PANS was in part a battle over the evidence.
 Harvey Singer, MD, a professor in the departments of neurology and pediatrics at the Johns Hopkins Hospital Children’s Center, has been a consistent skeptic of PANDAS and now PANS.
 At the 2010 meeting in which PANS was presented by Dr. Swedo and her colleagues, Dr. Singer rolled out a competing category called CANS (childhood acute neuropsychiatric symptoms) to further downplay the role of strep or other infections in the symptoms.
 Like PANS, CANS requires only the acute dramatic onset of symptoms; no particular cause is implied.

-Singer argues that until there is more research to substantiate a link between strep and other infections and the OCD or tic symptoms, those symptoms should be treated as they normally are, not as infections.
-“Until we fully understand this thing, our approach should be to treat the symptoms,” he told Infectious Diseases in Children, rather than using plasmapheresis or IGIV, which he considers too dangerous.
+Singer argued that until there is more research to substantiate a link between strep and other infections and the OCD or tic symptoms, those symptoms should be treated as they normally are, not as infections.
+“Until we fully understand this thing, our approach should be to treat the symptoms,” he told Infectious Diseases in Children, rather than using plasmapheresis or IVIG, which he considers too dangerous.
 “There are medicines that work with tics, so treat that.
 If they have OCD, there are medicines that treat that.
 If they have anxiety, we have drugs for that.”

 “The onset has not always been linked precisely with a strep infection and the critical increase in antibodies to strep has not been evident consistently,” Dr. Insel notes.
 “Nevertheless, immune-based treatments have proven successful, leading to the growing acceptance of the concept of PANDAS.”